 Promontory Point Area

 Totaling about 14 acres the Promontory Point section of the park is located south of NE 65th Street and ieast of 65th Avenue NE.
 It ncludes an education pavilion,a butterfly garden, and good trails.
-It is possible to combine a loop through it to and from other sections of the park via the 65th Avenue NE between Promontory Point's west side entrance and NE 65th St. can be used to link Promontory Point trails with other sections of the park to create loops.
+The short stretch of 65th Avenue NE between Promontory Point's west side entrance and NE 65th St. can be used to link Promontory Point trails with other sections of the park to create loops.

 Forest Remnant Zone

 The Forest Remnant Zone located near NE 65th St. and Sports Field Drive NE contains the largest and oldest trees in the North and South Woodland sections.
 The North Woodland has been undergoing restoration from being almost totally covered by ivy and other invasive plants since 2006.
-It contains the Magnuson Headwaters wetland, created by park staff in 2013. .
-A short but enjoyable pedestrian trail runs through it from about 100' east of 62nd Ave.
+The Open Forest Margin section contains the Magnuson Headwaters wetland, created by park staff in 2013. .
+A short but enjoyable pedestrian trail runs through the North Woodland from from about 100' east of 62nd Ave.
 NE on NE 65th St to a point near the baseball back stops Sports Field Drive NE.

 Native Plant Border

 The Native Plant Border which consists largely a hedgerow and swales surrounding the Magnuson Community Garden and located east of the Brig building, north of the Junior League Play Area, and west of the off-leash area, and south of the NOAA fence line was first planted in 2001 and provides wildlife habitat, screening, a chance to see a variety of native plants.

 Sand Point Head Area (also known as Kite Hill)